Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Studio Headphones

-Although monitors are useful for listening to a recording during the mixing process, I find that a good pair of studio headphones is invaluable during the recording phase.
-Studio headphones can be used to monitor a performance in real-time, allowing me to catch any mistakes and correct them before they become a problem in post.
+While monitors are essential for mixing, a good pair of studio headphones is invaluable during the recording phase.
+They allow me to monitor a performance in real-time, catching any mistakes and correcting them before they become a problem in post-production.

 OneOdio